ramereth/presentation-openstack-vs-ganeti/source/index.rst

 * OpenStack will eventually mature and become more stable
 * Give Ganeti a look, might be what you're looking for if OpenStack is too complicated
+* Synnefo expands Ganeti to be more like OpenStack
 * Make sure you experiment with both and fully understand their maintenence needs

 Questions?